bvaughn/react-virtualized/ISSUE_TEMPLATE.md

-Thanks for using react-virtualized! :)

-Before creating an issue...

 # Are you asking a question?
 Please don't file GitHub issues to ask questions.
 Use Stack Overflow with a #react-virtualized tag [http://stackoverflow.com/questions/tagged/react-virtualized] or ask in the react-virtualized Slack channel [https://react-virtualized.now.sh].